openshift/instaslice-operator/README.md

 1. Login into podman and have a repository created for the operator bundle.
 2. Set `BUNDLE_IMAGE` to point to your repository and tag of choice.
-3. Run `make bundle-generate` to generate the bundle manifests.
+3. Run `just bundle-generate` to generate the bundle manifests.
-4. Run `make bundle-build` to build the `bundle-ocp.Dockerfile`.
-5. Run `make bundle-push` to push the bundle image to your repository.
+4. Run `just build-push-bundle` to build and push the bundle image to your repository.
-6. Run `make deploy-cert-manager` to install the OperatorGroup and Subscription.
+5. Run `just deploy-cert-manager-ocp` to install cert-manager on OpenShift.
-7. Run `operator-sdk run bundle --namespace <namespace> ${BUNDLE_IMAGE}` to deploy the operator.
+6. Run `operator-sdk run bundle --namespace <namespace> ${BUNDLE_IMAGE}` to deploy the operator.

 #### Using a base CSV for bundle generation